 Does Medicare Cover Blood Tests for Cholesterol?

-Does Medicare cover blood tests for cholesterol?
-It's a common question people ask about their Medicare coverage.
-High cholesterol is one of the risk factors for cardiovascular disease, so it's important to have your cholesterol level checked regularly.
-Fortunately, Medicare covers a cholesterol test at least once every five years, more often if you've been diagnosed with high cholesterol and need to monitor how well your medication is working to treat it.
-Medicare Part D may also cover medications used to reduce your total cholesterol or LDL cholesterol level.
+Medicare covers a cholesterol test at least once every five years for qualified beneficiaries, and more often if you've been diagnosed with high cholesterol and need to monitor how well your medication is working to treat it.

-Does Medicare Cover Blood Tests for Cholesterol Screening?
+Does Medicare Pay for Blood Tests for Cholesterol Screening?

 Although free cardiovascular disease screening is only offered once every five years, you may need more frequent cholesterol testing if you've already been diagnosed with high cholesterol and take medications to keep it under control.
 In this case, Medicare Part B may cover the cost of more frequent cholesterol testing.